Northern Dynasty: Probably Less Than 10 Days To Go

 In fellow contributor Paul Lebo’s last article, the last batter was up to bat.
-Now we are down to the last pitch.
+Northern Dynasty Minerals (NAK) is down to the last pitch.
 Last Friday, investors began receiving the following response from NAK’s investor relations, which serves as a major tailwind for the stock because it lifts the regulatory overhang:

 "In response to your concern, the re-partnering process is NOT dependent on the conclusion of the EPA proposed determination final outcome.
 These are independent concurrent unrelated activities.